Overview

 Frequently Asked Questions

-Third person is traditional ('John Smith passed away...').
-First person ('I lived a full life...') is increasingly popular for pre-written obituaries.
-Either is acceptable; choose what feels right for honoring the person.
+Third person is the traditional and most common choice ("Jane Smith passed away...").
+First person ("I lived a full life...") is increasingly popular for obituaries people pre-write for themselves.
+Either is acceptable; pick the voice that best honors the person and stay consistent throughout.

-You control what's included.
-Cause of death isn't required and is often omitted.
-Estranged family members can be excluded.
-Previous marriages can be mentioned or not.
-Focus on celebrating their life rather than explaining their death.
+You control what is included.
+Cause of death is not required and is often omitted.
+Estranged relatives can be left out, and previous marriages can be mentioned or not.
+Focus on celebrating the life rather than explaining the death, and have a second family member proofread before you submit it.

 Yes, and many people do.
-Pre-written obituaries ensure accuracy, include important details only you know, and relieve your family of this task during grief.
-Store it with your other end-of-life documents.
+A pre-written obituary ensures accuracy, captures details only you know, and relieves your family of the task during grief.
+Store it with your other end-of-life documents and review it every few years so the service and survivor details stay current.